 Milan Area Schools is excited to announce our partnership with My Future Fund.
 Through the My Future Fund program, eligible 1st-5th grade students will get free money and support to jump-start their savings for college and career training.
 The My Future Fund program is operated by the Washtenaw Intermediate School District in collaboration with the Washtenaw County Government.
 Please visit www.myfuturefund.org for more information.

 In an effort to keep the Milan Community up to speed on important educational topics, Bryan Girbach, the Superintendent of Milan Area Schools, will be sharing updates following each School Board Meeting.
 These updates will provide information about educational topics at the district, county, state, and national levels.

 These updates are available HERE.

 The city of Milan, which encompasses a total of 3.4 square miles, was founded in 1831 and is located in the Southeastern Counties of Washtenaw and Monroe in the State of Michigan.
 Located between the cultural and commercial hubs of Ann Arbor, MI and Toledo, OH, Milan has both rural and suburban areas.

 The Milan School District embraces nearly 90 square miles and serves households in both Washtenaw and Monroe Counties.
 The district is proud to note that its staff is made up of both veteran teachers and those new to the profession, all of whom are highly qualified.
 The four school buildings that comprise the Milan Area School District operate as schools-of-choice facilities and consistently enroll students from four surrounding counties.
-The district offers exceptional educational programs to over 2,200 students ranging from preschool age to grade twelve.
+The district offers exceptional educational programs to approximately 2,000 students ranging from preschool age to grade twelve.

 The community is proud of the scholastic and extracurricular accomplishments of its students.
 School activities serve as an important part of the overall student experience and provide social activities for the entire community.